MDAnalysis/UserGuide/doc/source/formats/reference/data.rst

 MDAnalysis supports writing out the header and applicable sections from Atoms, Masses, Velocities, Bonds, Angles, Dihedrals, and Impropers.
 The Atoms section is written in the "full" sub-style if charges are available or "molecular" sub-style if they are not.
 The molecule id is set to 0 for all atoms.

 This writer assumes "conventional" or "real" LAMMPS units where length is measured in Angstroms and velocity is measured in Angstroms per femtosecond.
-To write in different units, specify ``lengthunit``.
+To write in different units, specify ``lengthunit`` or ``timeunit``.

 For example, to write a certain frame with nanometer units::